 Day two I tracked down the distillery whose gin was in my drink.
 A tour in English from a hospitable guide with an even more hospitable sampling policy followed shortly after.
 I managed to stumble my way back that night for more guidance.

 The next night he even sent me to someone else’s place, full of bartenders in immaculately tailored matching white suits.
 My tasteless and wrinkled nomad wardrobe was forgiven over a cocktail.
 I even ran into my old distillery friends who insisted me straight into an immaculate whisky tasting with some lovely Chinese visitors.
 My wallet remained more full than it had any right to be for all of the laughter and drinking that occurred.

-Visiting Japan hasn’t made me any less of a screwup than I am now, if anything I am now more of one.
-I certainly don’t have any plans to devote my life towards making the perfect Negroni.
+Visiting Japan hasn’t made me any less of a screwup than I am now.
+I don’t have any plans to devote my life to making the perfect Negroni.
 I didn’t leave the bar with some prophetic moment of clarity or a life-changing discovery of my purpose.
 Just a slight buzz and another business card.